peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

  * <i>places</i>: The parameter  <i>places</i>
  is a 32-bit signed integer.

  * <i>ctx</i>: An arithmetic context to control the precision, rounding, and exponent range of the result.
-If  `HasFlags` HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+If  `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
 Can be null.

 <b>Return Value:</b>